You’ve finished your greatest project ever.

 It’s true, internet marketing can take a really long time before it does anything.
 Unless you’re paying for ads, it could take two years to see ROI.

-We can make it happen quicker.
+You can make it happen quicker.

 In this article I’m going to show you how to convert the equity from years of relationship building into a beast of an email list.